 "This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 For beginners, it could be confusing choosing the best WordPress plugins for blogs.
-With over 57,000+ plugins in the WordPress directory, even an advanced WordPress user can sometimes find it overwhelming to get the right plugin features.
+With over 57,000+ plugins in the WordPress plugins repository.
+Even an advanced WordPress user can sometimes find it overwhelming to get the right plugin features.

 This is 2020, a lot has changed in the way WordPress is built, features, purposes, and many advanced functionalities are being added regularly.